ninevra/Simple-Temporary-Containers/README.md

 * By pressing Ctrl+Alt+C.
 * By right-clicking on a link and selecting "Open Link in New Temp Container Tab".

+To keep a temporary container indefinitely, change its name (e.g. using Preferences -> Tabs -> Settings or Firefox Multi-Account Containers).

 Requires minimal permissions:
 * "contextualIdentities": Required in order to create and remove containers.
 * "cookies": Required in order to open tabs in containers, and to notice when a temporary container is empty.